a-blekot/privacy-policy/lucky-time/TERMS_OF_SERVICE_en.md

 By downloading, installing, accessing, or using Lucky Time (the “App”), you agree to these Terms of Service (the “Terms”).
 If you do not agree, do not use the App.

 These Terms are in addition to any terms you agree to with the app store provider (for example, Google Play or Apple App Store).
-If there is a conflict about payments and refunds, the app store provider’s terms and policies control.

 ## 1. What Lucky Time is (and is not)